huntdatacenter/docs/docs/data-transfer/internal-kista.md

 # Internal kista

-Internal kista provide a simple and controlled way to transfer data between two labs inside HUNT Cloud.
+Internal kistas provide labs with a simple and controlled way to transfer data between two labs inside HUNT Cloud.
 In short, internal kistas are short-lived and hardened [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) servers dedicated to one data transfer between two lab environments.

 ::: tip Note
 This page describes the practical aspects of kista transfers.
 Head over to our [Transfer section](/faq/transfer/) in the FAQ for more information on the service itself.